lzfly/livecoin/README.md

 ## Livecoin

-Livecoin is base on the bitcoin.
+Livecoin is base on the the Etherem .
 But livecoin can die and live..

 ## License